GoldsteinAZ/GoldsteinAZ/README.md

 ###

-<p align="left">My name is Adam and I'm a Full-Stack Developer with a strong focus on building scalable web applications using Java, Spring Boot, and React. <br><br>I’m always looking to collaborate on meaningful projects and contribute to open-source initiatives.<br><br>Feel free to connect with me.</p>
+<p align="left">My name is Adam and I'm a Full-Stack Developer with a strong focus on building scalable web applications using Java, Spring Boot, and React. <br><br>I’m always looking to collaborate on meaningful projects and contribute to open-source initiatives.</p>

 ###

-<h2 align="left">Languages and tools:</h2>
+<h2 align="left">💻 Tech Stack:</h2>

 ###